 Hazelcast has a flexible logging configuration and does not depend on any logging framework except JDK logging.
 It has built-in adapters for a number of logging frameworks and it also supports custom loggers by providing logging interfaces.

-To use built-in adapters, set the hazelcast.logging.type property to one of the predefined types below.
+To use the built-in adapters, set the hazelcast.logging.type property to one of the predefined types below:

 '''

-jdk: JDK logging (default)
+• jdk: JDK logging (default)

-log4j: Log4j

-log4j2: Log4j2

-slf4j: Slf4j

-none: disable logging

 '''